llms.txt

 llms.txt provides a curated, Markdown-formatted entry point that says: here is the canonical structure of this site, here are the most important pages, here is what they contain.
 It is a hint to AI systems about what matters, in a format they can ingest cleanly.

-How it differs from robots.txt and sitemap.xml
+How does llms.txt differ from robots.txt and sitemap.xml?

 FilePurposeAudience